Approved June 7, 2021

 Eligible members shall have the privilege of presenting additional nominations

-by contacting the chairman of the Nominating Committee by March 1.
+by contacting the chair of the Nominating Committee by March 1.
 The ballot shall always provide an option for "write-in"

 8.6 Duties of Officers.